swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

   * "Task nursery" has been replaced with "task group".
   * Specific Task APIs (including task groups, priorities, and deadlines) have been removed from this proposal.
 They will become part of a separate Task API proposal.
   * Added support for asychronous `@main` and top-level code.
+  * Specify that `try` is not required in the initializer of an `async let`, because the thrown error is only observable when reading from one of the variables.

 * Original pitch [document](https://github.com/DougGregor/swift-evolution/blob/06fd6b3937f4cd2900bbaf7bb22889c46b5cb6c3/proposals/nnnn-structured-concurrency.md)